California will now mail ballots to voters in all elections, in permanent extension of pandemic-era practice

 Even though ballots will be mailed for each election, California voters can still opt to go to the polls in person if they prefer.

-California joins several other states — including Oregon, Colorado, Hawaii, Utah and Washington — that have been mailing ballots to all voters even before the coronavirus pandemic.
+California joins several other states — such as Colorado, Hawaii, Oregon, Utah and Washington — that have been mailing ballots to all voters even before the coronavirus pandemic.
 Republicans in California’s state legislature opposed the legislation and were unsuccessful in pushing for changes to the measure.

 California Secretary of State Shirley Weber (D), who oversees the state’s elections, said the new law is likely to boost voter participation.